The Critical Role of a Clinical Facilitator in Community Support Services

 A clinical facilitator connects theoretical knowledge with real-world application by:

-Providing hands-on training sessions that reinforce theoretical learning.
+Providing hands-on training sessions to reinforce theoretical learning.

-Using case studies and scenarios to demonstrate the application of policies and procedures.
+Using case studies and scenarios that demonstrate the application of policies and procedures.

 Encouraging reflective practice to assess and improve service delivery.